Robert Freeman (photographer): Beatles for Sale

 The album cover for Beatles for Sale shows the Beatles in an autumnal setting photographed in Hyde Park, London.
 McCartney recalled: "The album cover was rather nice: Robert Freeman's photos.
 It was easy.
 We did a session lasting a couple of hours and had some reasonable pictures to use ...
 The photographer would always be able to say to us, 'Just show up,' because we all wore the same kind of gear all the time.
 Black stuff; white shirts and big black scarves."

 The album also features a gatefold cover, the photo inside the gatefold cover showed the Beatles standing in front of a montage of photos.

 Help!

-The Help! album cover features the group spelling out a word in semaphore; the British Parlophone release featured the word 'NUJV', whilst the slightly re-arranged United States release on Capitol Records appeared to feature the word 'NVUJ'.
+The Help! album cover seems to feature the group spelling out a word in semaphore; the British Parlophone release featured the word 'NUJV', whilst the slightly re-arranged United States release on Capitol Records appeared to feature the word 'NVUJ'.
 However, it may be argued that some of the members of the band were not only re-arranged but reversed as well.

 The following semaphore characters show the correct spelling of "HELP" as seen if facing the flagman: